 During the fourth quarter of 2021, the Company launched Privia Medical Group - West Texas, PLLC, formerly known as Abilene Diagnostic Clinic ("PMG West Texas").
-PMG - West Texas is a physician-owned Medical Group, with PMG West Texas Holdings, PLLC ("Friendly WTX PC"), a Texas professional limited liability company entirely owned by a licensed physician with a leadership role in the Company, owning majority membership interests and having governance and control rights via the governing documents of PMG - West Texas.
+PMG West Texas is a physician-owned Medical Group, with PMG West Texas Holdings, PLLC ("Friendly WTX PC"), a Texas professional limited liability company entirely owned by a licensed physician with a leadership role in the Company, owning majority membership interests and having governance and control rights via the governing documents of PMG West Texas.
 The Company has a contractual relationship with Friendly WTX PC through a Restriction Agreement.
-The VIE analysis was performed, and the Company determined that characteristic (b) exists as a result of meeting (ii) and (iv) and as such PMG West Texas and Friendly WTX PC do represent VIEs and are consolidated as they do meet the criteria in ASC 810.
+The VIE analysis was performed, and the Company determined that characteristic (b) exists as a result of meeting (ii) and (iv) and as such, PMG West Texas and Friendly WTX PC do represent VIEs and are consolidated as they do meet the criteria in ASC 810.

 Similarly, during the fourth quarter of 2021, the Company established a second Friendly Medical Group in the State of Tennessee - Privia Medical Group Tennessee, PLLC ("PMG-TN").
 PMG-TN is a physician owned Medical Group, with PMG-TN Physicians, PLLC, a Tennessee professional limited liability company entirely owned by a licensed physician with a leadership role in the Company ("Friendly TN PC"), owning 51% of the membership interests therein and having governance and control rights via the governing documents of PMG-TN.
-Again, the same analysis was performed, and the Company determined that characteristic (b) exists as a result of meeting (ii) and (iv) and as such PMG-TN and Friendly TN PC do represent VIEs as they do meet the criteria in ASC 810.
+Again, the same analysis was performed, and the Company determined that characteristic (b) exists as a result of meeting (ii) and (iv) and as such, PMG-TN and Friendly TN PC do represent VIEs as they do meet the criteria in ASC 810.

-The aggregated carrying value of the Company's VIE's current assets and liabilities included in the consolidated balance sheets after elimination of intercompany transactions were \$3.5 million and \$3.5 million, respectively, as of March 31, 2022 and \$4.2 million and \$4.2 million, respectively, as of December 31, 2021.
+The aggregated carrying value of the Company's VIE's for both the current assets and liabilities included in the consolidated balance sheets after elimination of intercompany transactions were \$1.6 million as of September 30, 2022 and \$4.2 million as of December 31, 2021.